-Selection of State Team
+Selection of Maryland 4-H State Dairy Bowl Team

-The top 12 individuals in the Senior Division with highest total scores in Phases A, B and C of the state contest, as described above, will be invited to try out for the state team.
+The top 12 individuals in the Senior Division with highest total scores in Phases A, B and C of the state contest, as described above, will be invited to try out for the Maryland 4-H State Dairy Bowl Team.
 The youth are asked to complete a dairy bowl commitment form at the conclusion of the awards ceremony.
-If more than four individuals are interested in being on the state team, they will compete in a buzzoff.
+If more than four individuals are interested in being on the state team, they will compete in a buzz-off.
 The buzz off will follow a format similar to Phases A and C of the state contest.
 The top four individuals in the buzz-off will serve as the state team and the fifth place individual will serve as the alternate.
 If a question is answered incorrectly, the question will be repeated for the other participants to have the opportunity to buzz-in and answer.
 After two incorrect answers are received, a question will be eliminated from the buzz-off and the moderator will move to the next question.
 In the event of a tie for the alternate, the individual with the greatest score on Phase C will be considered to have a higher score.